 - Reduce or eliminate the use of potentially harmful chemicals in your garden.
 In many municipalities within the Georgia Basin, the residential use of cosmetic pesticides is now prohibited.
-To become familiar with existing controls in your area, check the current list of municipalities with bylaws on the cosmetic use of pesticides.
 For more information on bylaws on pesticide use and sales in your area, refer to your municipality’s website.

 - Use natural methods of pest control for those few species that do cause problems.
 But, keep in mind that the vast majority of insects in your garden including spiders, ladybugs, bees, parasitic wasps, ground beetles, dragonflies, butterflies, lacewings, and sowbugs are beneficial or harmless.
 Also, be aware that many species of caterpillars are relatively harmless to gardens and will transform into beautiful butterflies and moths.
 Before eliminating caterpillars from your garden, teach yourself to differentiate between the harmful and harmless ones.
 Beneficial insects, which can help control harmful insects, can be purchased at many garden centres.
 In addition, birds and bats consume tens of thousands of insects and are important in keeping nuisance insect species under control.
 You can atttract beneficial insects, birds and bats into your yard by planting the types of vegetation that they prefer and also by installing bird and bat houses.